BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ## Example apps

-There are six example apps in this repo, including a [tutorial app](./examples/webview_tutorial).
+There are six example apps in this repo, including a [Tutorial app].
 See the [examples](./examples) subdirectory for more details.

+## Tutorial app

+The [webview_tutorial] app is a functioning app using react-native 0.60.3 and react 16.8.6.
+The tutorial takes you step-by-step through adding this SDK to produce [webview_example] with Branch integrated.

 ___